Best 3D Printer for beginners

 3D Printer Reliability

-No beginners 3D Printer comes with a services technician jumping into a car to fix your issue.
 This in turn requires you to (in time) learn the parts of you 3D printer and why an issue arises.
-Maybe it’s just a nozzle change or changing a sensor that gets you back up and running.
+Maybe it’s just a nozzle change due to a clog or changing a sensor that is all you need to get back up and running.

-Based on my experience, users of Bambu labs and Prusa Research 3D Printers are among the most happy with reliability, but there are plenty more that are great printers.
+Based on my experience, users of Bambu labs and Prusa Research 3D Printers are among the most happy with reliability, but there are plenty more that are great printers!

 Support and community